Lexical set: Standard lexical sets for English

 Wells classifies English words into 24 lexical sets on the basis of the pronunciation of the vowel of their stressed syllable in the two reference accents.
 Typed in small caps, each lexical set is named after a representative keyword.
-Wells also describes three sets of words based on word-final unstressed vowels, which, though not included in the standard 24 lexical sets (the final three sets listed in the chart below) "have indexical and diagnostic value in distinguishing accents".
+Wells also describes three sets of words based on word-final unstressed vowels (the final three sets listed in the chart below), which, though not included in the standard 24 lexical sets "have indexical and diagnostic value in distinguishing accents".